section-engineering-education/engineering-education/content/articles/complete-guide-on-using-sequelize-basic-and-advanced-features/index.md

 ### Conclusion
 So far, we have learned:
-- How to install Sequelize
+- How to install Sequelize.
 - How to install drivers associated with the different databases.
 - Connecting to the database and testing the connection.
-- How to use Sequelize CLI
+- How to use Sequelize CLI.
-- CRUD operations using Sequelize
+- CRUD operations using Sequelize.
-- Database associativity
+- Database associativity.

 Thank you for reading.